 - has considerable experience dealing with RACGP matters, especially in education and training

-- has served on the Faculty Board within the last 10 years,
+- has served on the Faculty Council within the last 10 years,

-- is willing and able to meet the role description as approved by Council; and
+- is willing and able to meet the role description as approved by the RACGP Board; and

 - in the case of the National Faculty of Aboriginal and Torres Strait Islander Health, identifies as an Aboriginal and/or Torres Strait Islander person, and with existing strong regional networks allowing them to promote the College at a regional level.

 - The Provost’s nomination must promptly be communicated to the President for their approval.
 The Provost’s appointment is subject to that approval.

 - A Provost appointed pursuant to clause 6.A.i commences on and from the close of the next Annual General Meeting following their Presidential approval and, subject to clause 6.J, holds office until the close of the second Annual General Meetings following their commencement at which point they must retire from office but, subject to clause 6.I, are eligible for re-nomination.

 - A Provost appointed pursuant to clause 6.A.ii commences on and from their Presidential approval and serves out the term for the Provost they replaced, at which point they must retire from office, but are eligible for re-election.
 Any such period of Provost does not count for the purpose of clause 6.I.